kubernetes/enhancements/keps/sig-scheduling/5963-device-compatibility-groups/README.md

 Unschedulable when no combination satisfies all requests and the compatibility predicate.

-**Composition with `DeviceConstraints`.** `compatibilityGroups` is a driver-authored, ResourceSlice-side constraint. `DeviceConstraints` (e.g., `matchAttribute`) is a user-authored, ResourceClaim-side constraint.
+**Composition with `DeviceConstraints`.** From the scheduler's perspective, `compatibilityGroups` behaves like a `matchAttribute` constraint: both are evaluated as per-candidate filters inside the allocator's backtracking search (see [Scheduler Changes](#scheduler-changes)) — a candidate that would violate either is rejected, triggering backtracking rather than immediate failure.
+They differ only in authorship and target: `compatibilityGroups` is a driver-authored, ResourceSlice-side constraint, while `DeviceConstraints` (e.g., `matchAttribute`) is a user-authored, ResourceClaim-side constraint.
 The two are evaluated independently and both must pass for a candidate to be allocated.
 A claim can never *relax* a driver-declared compatibility group, and a driver can never *force* a claim-side `matchAttribute`.
 They compose by conjunction.

 ### Driver Responsibilities